austral/austral.github.io/_spec/statements.md

 ```

 Since there are likely to be collisions between union case slot names and existing
-variable names, case statements optionally support assigning to a
+variable names, case statements optionally support binding to a
 different name.

 If `E` is an expression of a union type with cases `{C_1, ..., C_n}` and each